peelingwave/cis221_codepath/README.md

   - [ ] Steps to recreate:
     1. Confirm WordPress target host is vulnerable.
 Reflex Gallery plugin version older than 3.1.4 must be installed and activated.
     2. Upload image into Reflex gallery plugin.
     3. In Reflex gallery settings retrieve the short code and insert it into post.
+In my case the short code was: [ReflexGallery id='1']
     ![WP_reflex_gallery_pages](https://user-images.githubusercontent.com/98624766/163492792-0498b52d-a217-4414-9fbb-126535e69990.png)

     4. Run metasploit from attacker machine using the following commands: